Skip to content

 · Updated:

 Run multiple Proxmox VMs and LXC containers behind a single public IP using NAT bridging and iptables port forwarding.
-Updated for Proxmox VE 8.
+Works on Proxmox VE 8 and 9.

 Adding Extra Swap to Linux